opensearch-project/documentation-website/_security-plugin/access-control/api.md

 }
 ```

-To get the distinguished names from a specific cluster or node, include its name in the request's URL.
+To get the distinguished names from a specific cluster's or node's allow list, include the cluster's name in the request path.

 #### Request